stuartlynne/qlmux_proxy/README.md

 correct RFID reader that is dynamically found.
 By default if only one RFID reader is found, it will be used.
 If more than one RFD reader is found, the first one found will be used, but this may be changed using the builtin Web Status page.

-## Swapping Printers

-The *QLMux Proxy* will automatically find the printers on the network and add them to the printer pool.
-If a printer is swapped out, the *QLMux Proxy* will automatically find the new printer and add it to the pool.
-The problem printer can be left in place, just open the cover to stop it from being used.

-For larger events, it may be necessary to have two pools of printers, and in this case the Web Status page will be used to put the new printer in the correct pool.

-## Swapping RFID Readers

-The *QLMux Proxy* will automatically find the RFID readers on the network and add them to the list of available RFID readers.

-Best practice is to have only one RFID reader on the network at a time.
-If more than one RFID reader is found, the first one will be used.
-If the RFID reader is swapped out, the *QLMux Proxy* will automatically find the new RFID reader and start using it.

-Having the backup RFID reader powered on and not connected will make switching faster.

-## QLLABELS.py

-This is a script that can be used from *RaceDB* to printer labels using the QLMux Proxy.
-It is a simple script that converts the PDF file created by RaceDB to an image and then to the Brother Raster format, then using the arguements passed to it, sends the label to the QLMux Proxy for printing on the correct size printer.

-The binary data (typically under 100 kbytes) is kept in memory until it can be delivered.
-The intended design is for about a half dozen printers with a load of about one label per second per printer maximum (that is the typical maximum print speed of the Brother Label Printers.)

 A status is kept for each printer so that fall over can be used to do the following: